Dogs & Puppies

 HSSC Dot Assignments

 Teal dogs can be placed in just about any home.
-During their behavior evaluation, they presented as very social and tolerant of all handling.
+During their Adoption Compatibility Scoring, they presented as very social and tolerant of all handling.
 They exhibited no signs of resource guarding with their food bowl or possessions, were not overly aroused in play, and were friendly or at least calmly tolerant of other dogs.
 Additionally, teal dogs have no concerning issues in their history, nor have they exhibited any concerning behavior while in our care.
 Teal dogs are the only dogs that can be placed in homes with children under age six.

 Gray dogs are shy, fearful, or under socialized.
 They need extra socialization and confidence building.
 These are dogs that we would not place with children under the age six because they may be a bit too nervous for the actions of young children.
 They may be fine in a home with children over six; however, depending on the dog, they may do better with older children (in which case age will be indicated on their kennel card—e.g., 10+).